maksud51/ML-Engineer---Task/README.md

 1. **Download** the model from the link above.
 2. Follow the instructions in the repository to set up and use the model locally.

-Feel free to explore the repository and utilize the provided resources for your needs!
+Feel free to explore the repository and utilize the provided resources!

 ---